The house at Tyntesfield

 After buying Tyntes Place for his growing family in 1843, William Gibbs went about making it his own.
 He remodelled the exterior of the simple regency house into the Gothic extravaganza that exists today and had the interiors were richly decorated and furnished by the country's leading craftsmen.

 A bounty of treasures

-Very few Victorian houses had private purpose-built chapels, especially on the scale and grandeur of Tyntesfield's.
-William Gibbs commissioned the building of the chapel in 1873 and was deeply religious and a passionate supporter of the Oxford or High Church Movement.
+Very few Victorian houses had private, purpose-built chapels, especially on the scale and grandeur of Tyntesfield's.
+William Gibbs, who was deeply religious and a passionate supporter of the Oxford or High Church Movement, commissioned the building of the chapel in 1873.

-Inspired by the flamboyant Gothic architecture of Sainte Chapelle in Paris, every aspect of the chapel is decorated, from the beautiful mosaic floor to the flowering brass chandeliers, which is typical of the Oxford or High Church Movement.
+Inspired by the flamboyant Gothic architecture of Sainte Chapelle in Paris, every aspect of the Chapel is decorated; from the beautiful moasic floor to the flowering brass chandeliers, which is typical of the Oxford or High Church Movement.

-Butlers, housekeepers, nursery maids and gardeners were all needed at Tyntesfield in its heyday.
-In the 1891 census 19 servants were recorded living here.
-One butler, Hemmings clocked up over 40 years' service.
+Butlers, housekeepers, nursery maids and gardeners were all needed at Tyntesfield in its heyday, and in the 1891 census ninteen servants were recorded living here.
+One butler, Hemmings, clocked up over forty years of service.

 Today, Tyntesfield is cared for by the National Trust team of staff and volunteers who help with all aspects of the estate.